 Labour standards in the agricultural supply chain

 Working conditions in agricultural supply chains have come under increased scrutiny following the attention received in the apparel and electronic sectors.
-Field versus factory working conditions are characterised by different ground rules, owing largely to the less formalised nature of agricultural employment – a characteristic which presents heightened social and long-term investment risks, such as child labour, lack of worker benefits, and health and safety issues.
-Companies targeted by this engagement include food and beverage companies, including producers, processors and retailers.
+Field versus factory working conditions are characterised by different ground rules, owing largely to the less formalised nature of agricultural employment – a characteristic which presents heightened social and long-term investment risks, such as child labour, forced labour, lack of worker benefits, and health and safety issues.
+The engagement seeks dialogue with food and beverage companies, including producers, processors and retailers.
 More information for signatories.

 Recent studies support a correlation between strong human capital practices, such as investment in employee training, and future shareholder returns.
 This engagement prioritises dialogue with global retail companies on issues material to company productivity and financial performance, including employee retention and training, high-performance work systems, and employer-employee relations.
 More information for signatories.